 Hospital beds are meant for single occupancy.
 For that reason, most hospital beds are compatible with a twin XL mattress that are only about six inches thick.
 A thicker mattress will make it more difficult for the user to get in and out of the bed.
 Standard beds fit traditional-size linens and come in all widths.

 If a doctor certifies that a home hospital bed is necessary for a patient’s condition, then Medicare, Medicaid, or private insurance may reimburse for the rental or purchase.
 The Dawn House bed is not covered by Medicare, Medicaid or other insurance and is a private pay product.
 While they cover hospital beds, a standard bed would not be paid for.
 And home hospital beds accommodate added medical features like IV hooks, safety rails, overhead trapeze support bars, and bed tables for eating meals.

 How Does a Hospital Bed Differ from Adjustable Beds?

 One advantage of renting or purchasing a hospital bed to replace your traditional bed is the height of the bed can adjust to accommodate a caregiver better.
 Hospital beds help caregivers to better assist and deliver quality care to their patients or loved ones.
 Raising or lowering the bed frame will alleviate back strain and help caregivers work with patients at a more comfortable height.
 Among adjustable beds on the market, very few raise and lower in height.
-In a Dawn House bed system, you can adjust the height of the bed from your wireless remote, voice activated puck or in app remote.
+In a Dawn House bed system, you can adjust the height of the bed, with the high/low feature, from your wireless remote, voice activated puck or in app remote.
 Each side of the split king frame moves independently so you won’t disturb your partner.